kalkuteminal/Animation-DNA/04-Glossary.md

 **Grading** — is a process of changing color of a motion picture (film) for enhancing and adopting to a cinema scree

 **Look development** –  is a process which define physical behavior of surfaces and volumetric in conjunction with lighting.
 The result of look development process is materials and lights.

+**Master shot** — common shot for whole sequence.

 **Material** — Surface property which define light reacting characteristics.
 Common materials are: wood, metal, carpaint, wax, skin etc.